vseryakov/backendjs/README.md

 This is implemented by the `pages` module from the core.
 To enable this functionality specify `-allow-modules=bk_accounts`.

 - `/pages/get/ID`
   Return a page with given id or the main page if id is empty.
-If the query parameter `_render=1` is given, the content will be rendered into html from markdown, otherwie returns all data as is.
+If the query parameter `_render=1` is given, the content will be rendered into html from markdown, otherwise returns all data as is.

 - `/pages/select`